Keaft/the-pathfinders-lethal-company-modpack/README.md

  I'm inept at versioning.
 The date doesn't have to precisely measure the scope of my updates. :D

 ## Changelog
+### 24.2.1500
+#### Mod(s) Added:
+- **CullFactory** stops the client from rendering the map that isn't currently visible to the player improving performance.
+- **OpenBodyCams** in hopes of having a more performant body/head cam on the monitor from selected player.
+Good compatibility with GeneralImprovements.

+#### Mod(s) Removed:
+- **HelmetCameras** woops this should have been removed a while ago. :D

+#### configurations:
+- Lowered the total number of suits rendered on the rack at a time to improve performance.
+- Changed monitor layout slightly to allow external camera to be shown.

 ### 24.2.1400
 #### Mod(s) Updated:
 - **AdvancedCompany** to 1.1.1.